 A concept of how services are running on nodes.
 An active-passive scenario means that one or more services are running on the active node and the passive node waits for the active node to fail.
 Active-active means that each node is active and passive at the same time.
 For example, it has some services running, but can take over other services from the other node.
 Compare with primary/secondary and dual-primary in DRBD speak.

-Additional instance in a multi-site cluster that helps to reach consensus about decisions such as failover of resources across sites.
-Arbitrators are single machines that run a booth instance in a special mode.
+Additional instance in a Geo cluster that helps to reach consensus about decisions such as failover of resources across sites.
+Arbitrators are single machines that run one or more booth instances in a special mode.

 AutoYaST is a system for installing one or more SUSE Linux Enterprise systems automatically and without user intervention.

 The network address the Corosync executive should bind to.